difischer/IrisSegPy3/README.md

 # IrisSegPy3
 Python 3 updated version of Banerjee and Mery (2015).
 GAC &amp; GrabCut iris segmentation code.

-The original code for this algorithm (available at: https://github.com/sbanerj1/IrisSeg ) was in python 2 and using the cv.
+The original code for this algorithm (available at: https://github.com/sbanerj1/IrisSeg ) was in python 2 and used the original cv library.
 Keep in mind that the code still haves reminents from the previous verison so some variables may be unused, now the code can be imported and uses as a function.
 This code is in Python 3 and uses cv2, ir order to update both codes: